 Art makes the invisible visible. -Paul Klee

-Expressive Arts Therapy is a container able to hold the felt sense of our experience in a way that words alone can not.
+Expressive Arts Therapy is a unique and cutting edge methodology able to hold the felt sense in a way that words alone can not.
 Given its foundation in the imagistic and symbolic realms of our psychic landscapes, expressive arts therapy is highly effective and a treatment of choice in addressing trauma and creating change.

 Our social context instructs us to seek symptom relief.
 However, as we are able to engage our creative inner-landscapes, no matter how troubled, with skillful companionship, we find not only greater resilience, but a greater sense of meaning, inner-riches, and senses of wonder, awe, and aliveness.